 The main piece of legislation regulating building societies is the UK Building Societies Act.
 The UK Building Societies Act governs the creation, authorization and management of building societies.
-Prior to December 1, 2001, it also established the Building Societies Commission as the primary body responsible for regulating building societies.
-On December 1, 2001, the role of the Building Societies Commission as our primary regulator was taken over by the FSA pursuant to the ongoing reorganization of the regulation of the UK financial services industry.
-On April 1, 2013, the Financial Services Authority was abolished and the majority of its functions transferred to the PRA and the FCA.
-We are now regulated by the FCA in relation to conduct of business matters and by the PRA in relation to prudential requirements.
-With the introduction of the Financial

-Services and Markets Act 2000, certain sections of the UK Building Societies Act were repealed.
+We are regulated by the FCA in relation to conduct of business matters and by the PRA in relation to prudential requirements.
+With the introduction of the Financial Services and Markets Act 2000, certain sections of the UK Building Societies Act were repealed.
 However, a substantial part of the UK Building Societies Act, including the constitutional parts dealing with the principal purpose of building societies, nature limits and general governance, among others, still remains in force.
 The UK Building Societies Act has been amended and supplemented since its introduction by secondary legislation.
-For further information on the reforms under the Financial Services and Markets Act 2000, see the subsection below entitled "Financial Services and Markets Act 2000."
+For further information on the reforms under the Financial Services and Markets Act 2000, see the subsection below entitled "-Financial Services and Markets Act 2000."